d-zine/Condo-Price-Prediction/README.md

 <img src="Images/Elementary School Score Barchart.png" width=400>
 </p>

-  >I am initially surprised that the correlation coefficient is low (r=.16).
+  I am initially surprised that the correlation coefficient is low (r=.16).
 One potential explanation is that condo buyer motivations are different.
-Condo buyers with or plan to have children place value in elementary school score, while those without may not, so that relationship gets obscured.
+Condo buyers with or plan to have children place value in elementary school score, while those without may not, so that relationship gets obscured.</ul>

 5. Literature review suggests that both [historic homes](https://www.avhomeexperts.com/blog/2018/5/9/in-love-with-historic-homes-here-are-the-pros-and-cons-of-buying-one) and [new builds](https://mmlending.com/the-history-of-house-flipping/#:~:text=Savvy%20people%20would%20buy%20foreclosed,older%20homes%20concurrently%20became%20popular.) have higher prices.
 After inspecting the data, year built has a U-shaped relationship relative to price, which is consistent